fara-pug/fara-pug/index.md

 though.

-<a id="orgdd113a8"></a>
+<a id="org5f68f10"></a>

 ## Talking

+Unless you are a [Wildheart](#org4e0e2e5) you can talk to your pets and /say or /shout whatever it is you want, and they won't listen.
+That is unless you are a [Cat Whisperer](#orgfef4372) and have managed to recruit on of these marvels.

-You can't talk to your pets and expect them to listen unless they are cats and you are a [9.1.1](#org3609a6a), but Mercs will listen to and obey you.
+Normal people however can only talk to other people, and it's only the Mercs you've recruited into your party that will listen to and obey you.

 -   use **/say wait here** and **/say follow me** to control your party members. you don't have to ask them to come along when you leave the map, they will do that